TomLany/NOAA-Weather-Grabber/readme.md

 Requires PHP 5.1.0 or later.

 Notes:
-* As of version 4.0.0, this script utilized NOAA's new weather API.
+* As of version 4.0.0, this script utilizes NOAA's new weather API.
 Read the changelog below for more about the functional changes that were made in version 4.0.0 as a result of the new API.
 Changes to the script you use to read the data may be needed when updating.
 * NOAA began requiring that weather scripts specify a user agent in the request header.
 Versions of this script prior to 3.1.0 no longer work.
 Upgrading to version 3.1.0 or later is recommended.
 * This script provides weather information from NOAA, which covers the United States only.